-Shao-Ning: We used to do a lot of career counseling, so I know a bit of career counseling.
+Shao-Ning: We used to do a lot of career counselling, so I know a bit of career counselling.
 To do well in a job, it takes a combination of attitude, values, and skills.
 I think we grow up with a particular set of values, but values change over time.

 Skills definitely could be learned, but the attitude is something that I will say is unique and some people just have.
 Maybe because of the environment they grow up in, certain beliefs that are very broad.

 Entrepreneurs need to have a growth mindset, you can’t have a fixed mindset.
 You cannot place yourself in a box.
 So if a person is always in a box, and has a negative mindset, I won’t say they will fail for sure, but this type of belief is going to make it very hard for them to do anything on their own.

 The New Savvy: You mentioned era.
 So you belonged to the earlier era, and nowadays we see another entrepreneurship tech resurgence.
 How do you compare yourself to the millennials, the younger generations of entrepreneurs?

 Shao-Ning: I think compared to them I would say, I’m a lot more conservative.
 I don’t know whether it’s because of a different era, or just because I’m older now, I’m not so risk-taking now.